Last updated on March 23rd, 2022 at 01:47 am

 Overhand Drop Shot

 Move to the back of the court and lift the arm to hit with overhand shot, but here we only to make the shuttlecock drop just over the net.
 Don’t follow through the shot with full power.
 The shuttlecock needs to drop short, with a little practice this will become an important shot in your shot arsenal.
-As with all shots you need to move back into position to prepare for the next shot.

-Badminton Shots #4 – Smash Shot
+#4 Smash Shot

-This is the shot commonly used to win the point.
-You will normally be somewhere in the middle of the court to perform the badminton smash shots.
 To do this you will need to bring your racquet over your head but unlike other shots you will continue in a downwards motion at speed with the aim of making the shuttlecock hit the floor on the other side of the net.

-Badminton Shots #5 – Drive Shot
+#5 Drive Shot

 Drive shots are fast shots aimed to hit low over the net, making your opponent to move quickly.
 This shot can be done on both forehand and backhand, with drive shots you don’t really need to move your feet.

-Final Thought – 5 Shots To Dominate The Badminton Court
+Final Thought: 5 Shots To Dominate The Badminton Court

 I hope this helps by giving you a basic understanding of what shots you will be using during the course of a game.
-These are the main badminton shots every player needs to master.
-Try practicing them before the start of each match / game and you will soon start to see improvements.
-You now know the basic badminton shots and serves to get you started playing.
-Go and have some fun!
+These are the main technical shots every player needs to master.
+Try practising them before the start of each match / game and you will soon start to see improvements.

 Further Information